localstack/snowflake-docs/content/en/getting-started/installation/index.md

 ## Next steps

-Now that the LocalStack Snowflake emulator is installed, you can use it for developing and testing your Snowflake data pipelines.
+Now that the Snowflake emulator is installed, you can use it for developing and testing your Snowflake data pipelines.
 Refer to our [Quickstart]({{< ref "quickstart" >}}) guide to get started.